IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 ## Required input data for the WatsonSTT operator
 This operator has one input port where it will receive incoming tuples and one output port where it will send its output tuples to the downstream operators.
 Crucial input data for this operator is the actual speech/audio data that needs to be transcribed.
 Applications invoking this operator must provide details about the speech data via the input port of the WatsonSTT operator.
 Input port schema for this operator must have an attribute named `speech`.
 This attribute must adhere to the following description.

 * **speech** (required, rstring/blob) - In the case of file based input (.wav, .mp3 etc. for batch workload), the expected value will be an absolute path of a file as an rstring.
-In the case of RAW audio data (received from a network switch for real-time workload), the expected input is of type blob.
+In the case of RAW audio data (received from a telephony infrastructure for real-time workload), the expected input is of type blob.

 **Note:** _Raw audio data belonging to a given speech/audio conversation can be sent in full as a single blob to this operator or it can be sent in partial blob fragments via multiple input tuples.
 After sending the entire raw audio of an ongoing speech/audio conversation, the application code must send a tuple with an empty blob to indicate the end of that conversation.
 It is very important to send exactly ONLY ONE empty blob at the end of transmitting all the non-empty blob content (either in full or in partial fragments) belonging to a given audio conversation.
 This operator relies on this empty blob to inform the Watson STT service about the end of an ongoing audio conversation.
-So, remember to do this whether you are sending the audio blob data after reading it from a file or receiving it from a network switch._
+So, remember to do this whether you are sending the audio blob data after reading it from a file or receiving it from a telephony infrastructure._

 In addition to the mandatory `speech` attribute, one can have any number of other optional attributes as needed in the tuples sent to this operator.
 A commonly used optional attribute is the one shown below which is an application-specific speech conversation id.
 It will be useful in correlating the transcription results with the corresponding audio conversation later in the other downstream operators.
 It can also serve as a partition key inside a parallel region configured with multiple WatsonSTT operator instances to achieve concurrent Speech To Text processing of many audio conversations.
 Such a partition key will provide affinity (stickiness) between an ongoing audio conversation and an operator instance inside a parallel region that must keep processing that audio conversation from beginning to end.